 Over the years, staff, volunteers, teachers and parents have worked together to allow this valuable engagement opportunity to be delivered.

 As a testament to the value of these visits, the NWT team is still working with groups from Amberley Primary School at Weetslade with plans spanning the academic year 2018/ 2019.
-Two classes of children from Year 3, approximately 60 children in total, are involved, with the first visit in early October, which set-off to windy start thankfully followed by some welcome sunshine.
+Two classes of children from Year 3, totaling approximately 60 children, are involved, with the first visit in early October, which set-off to windy start thankfully followed by some welcome sunshine.
 The sessions involve hands-on practical and fun activities, linked closely to elements of science and geography in the Key Stage 2 curriculum and also touch upon the history and coal mining heritage of the area.
 The first visit focussed on tracks and trails, skins and skulls and hibernation.
 Further visits are planned covering geographical skills and fieldwork, living things and their habitats (skeletons, classification, food chains) and mini beast activities.

 Local schools support Restoring Ratty